dreymoreau/dreymoreau/README.md

-- 👋 Hi, I’m drey :]
+- ⭐️ hello! i’m drey :]
-- 👀 I’m interested in ... programming, art, healing, expansion and presence
+- 🧠 i am interested in ... programming, art, healing, expansion and presence
-- 🌱 I’m currently learning ...
+- 🌱 i am currently learning ...
 HTML, CSS and studying CS50
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 dreymotoh/dreymotoh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.